Crocodylia: In literature and media

 Crocodilians have been recurring characters in stories for children, such as Roald Dahl's The Enormous Crocodile (1978) and Emily Gravett's The Odd Egg (2008).
 Lewis Carroll's Alice's Adventures in Wonderland (1865) contains the poem How Doth the Little Crocodile.
 In J. M. Barrie's novel Peter and Wendy (1911), Captain Hook losses his hand to a crocodile.
 In Rudyard Kipling's Just So Stories (1902), the Elephant's Child acquires his trunk by having his nose pulled very hard by a crocodile.

 In movies and shows, crocodilians are often represented as dangerous water obstacles or as monstrous man-eaters, as in the horror films Eaten Alive (1977), Alligator (1980), Lake Placid (1999), Crocodile (2000), Primeval (2007) and Black Water (2007).
-In the film Crocodile Dundee (1986), the title character Mick Dundee's nickname comes from the animal that bit off his leg.
+In the film Crocodile Dundee (1986), the title character Mick Dundee's nickname comes from an incident involving a crocodile attack.
 Some media texts, such as Steve Irwin's wildlife documentary series The Crocodile Hunter, have attempted to portray crocodilians in a more positive or educational tone.